ezeahunanya/ezeahunanya/content/pages/home.md

-Title: Hi, I'm Eze!
-Welcome to my domain!
+Title: About
 Category: Page
 Slug: about

+## Hi, I'm Eze!
+Welcome to my domain!
 If I had one superpower, it would be the ability to learn quickly.
 Let me explain.
 I believe that personality traits and intelligence can be developed.
 And people grow through application and experience.
 The only thing between